Chapter 9.2.4 Incineration

 Behaviour change

-In 2019, the total quantity of waste incinerated in Scotland was 1.23 million tonnes across 24 permitted facilities.
-This was an increase of 0.52 million tonnes (72%) from 2018 and this total includes waste from all categories including household, wood, animal manure and rubber.
-During this same period 330,368 tonnes of household or similar waste was incinerated, an increase of 131% from 142,946 tonnes in 2018.
+In 2023, the total quantity of waste incinerated in Scotland was 1.62 million tonnes.
+This was an increase of more than 15% from the year before and about 3 times the amount incinerated in 2011.
+The 2023 total includes waste from all categories including household, wood, animal manure and rubber.
+746,000 tonnes of household waste was incinerated, 32% of the total household waste generated, and up 6.5% on the year before and 12 times the amount incinerated in 2011.

 Under the Waste (Scotland) Regulations 2012, a ban on sending biodegradable municipal waste (BMW) to landfill is due to be introduced in 2025, after the Scottish Government announced in September 2019 that the ban would be delayed for a number of years.
 This delay has given local authorities across Scotland extra time to plan how they will divert their waste from landfill, but many see incineration as the solution.

-The Scottish Government needs a plan to phase out the use of incineration entirely and a strong step in the right direction would be to ban plastics going to incinerators by 2025.
+The Scottish Government needs a plan to phase out the use of incineration as far as practicable, and as soon as possible.
+A strong step in the right direction would be to ban plastics going to incinerators by 2025.
+In addition to this, the Scottish Government needs to engage with communities on the subject to further aid this process and its delivery.

 For further information: